Minnesota Wildflowers

 Plant height:2 to 6 feet

-County distribution (click map to enlarge):Minnesota county distribution map
+MN county distribution (click map to enlarge):Minnesota county distribution map

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

-Flower: 6-petals spike
+Flower: Flower shape: 6-petals Cluster type: spike

 [photo of flowers] Flowers are in a spike up to 20 inches long, densely packed with purple or pinkish-purple flowers.
 Individual flowers are ½ to ¾ inch across, have 5 to 7 petals (6 is most common), about 10 purple-tipped stamens.
 The petals have pointed or slightly rounded tips, a dark vein down the middle, and a wrinkled texture like crumpled tissue paper.
 The tubular calyx holding the flower is yellowish green, ridged, hairy, and has several long prong-like appendages at the tip end.
 One plant has numerous spikes.

-Leaves and stem: opposite whorl simple
+Leaves and stem: Leaf attachment: opposite Leaf attachment: whorl Leaf type: simple

-[photo of fruit] The calyx becomes a receptable for the seed, and turns purplish as it ripens, then drying to brown.
+[photo of fruit] The calyx becomes a receptacle for the seed, and turns purplish as it ripens, then drying to brown.
 A single mature plant can produce well over a million seeds a year.

 Notes:

-Purple Loosestrife is on the prohibited weed list for Minnesota and was introduced to the US by the nursery industry.
-It quickly escaped cultivation and has been ravaging wetland habitats ever since.
+Purple Loosestrife is on the prohibited weed list for Minnesota.
+It was introduced to the US in the garden trade, quickly escaped cultivation and has been ravaging wetland habitats ever since.
+It even volunteered in my suburban garden once!
 It is exceedingly aggressive and can overtake native plants very quickly.
-Purple Loosestrife is sometimes mistaken for Fireweed (Chamerian angustifolium), which has 4 broad paddle-shaped petals and alternate leaves.
+The current Minnesota county distribution map doesn't really reflect how widespread this species is in the state; according to EDDMapS, it's currently unreported in only a few western counties, but chances are it is somewhere in those counties, too.

 • Prairie Restorations - Bringing people together with the land